Zeinab-Kouhkan/flutter_code_sample/README.md

 ## Getting Started

-In this project, dio, bloc and freezed are used.
+In this project, Dio, Bloc and Freezed are used.